Skip to content

 3. Deploy the Confidential Containers operator:

-kubectl apply -k github.com/confidential-containers/operator/config/release?ref=$OPERATOR_RELEASE_VERSION
+kubectl apply -k "github.com/confidential-containers/operator/config/release?ref=$OPERATOR_RELEASE_VERSION"

 4. Create Confidential Containers related runtime classes:

-kubectl apply -k github.com/confidential-containers/operator/config/samples/ccruntime/default?ref=$OPERATOR_RELEASE_VERSION
+kubectl apply -k "github.com/confidential-containers/operator/config/samples/ccruntime/default?ref=$OPERATOR_RELEASE_VERSION"

 Set the following environmental variables: